 These figures are simulated past performance.
 For illustrative purposes only.
-Past performance isn't a reliable indicator of what will happen in the future.
+Past performance isn't a reliable indicator of future performance.
 The value of investments may go down as well as up and you may get back less than you invest.

-Source: Financial Express, figures in £s on a bid-to-bid basis, data from 31 March 2014 to 31 March 2024.
+Source: Financial Express, figures in £s on a bid-to-bid basis, data from 31 March 2015 to 31 March 2025.
 Based on monthly returns.
 Higher risk is the IA Mixed Investment 40-85% sector; Medium risk is the IA Mixed Investment 20-60% sector; Lower risk is the IA Mixed Investment 0-35% sector; Cash represented by the Bank of England base rate, and inflation by the UK CPI.
 Figures rounded to nearest £100.
 Cash and inflation figures do not include the impact of investment charges, while multi-asset sector figures do.